Sornat11/FlightsManagementAPI/README.md

 - **Data Validation**: Input validation to ensure accurate and reliable data entry.
 - **ORM with Entity Framework**: Utilize Entity Framework for data handling.

-## Getting Started

-To get a local copy up and running, follow these simple steps.

 ### Prerequisites